jamstack/jamstack.org/src/site/headless-cms/pack.md

   - Create, publish, and manage content, no developer required.
   - Drag and drop pre-built components or metaobjects to create landing pages, product pages, collection pages, etc.
-  - Set up A/B tests to optimize for conversions
+  - Set up A/B tests to optimize for conversions (coming soon)
   - Boost site speed and conversion rates
   - Maximize the ROI of Shopify